 No prior experience is required, but encouraged (consult project descriptions).

 We prefer our students not to take summer courses so they can concentrate on the research internship.

 If I’ve already interned at Wake’s BME program, may I apply again?

 Yes, you may apply even if you’ve previously been through the program.
 However, preference for most positions is reserved for students who have not interned with us in prior summers.

 If I cannot stay for the entire duration of the program, may I still apply?

-We prefer our students to commit to the entire internship, but please indicate days you'd be unavailable on the application and reasons for any absence.
+Technically yes, but we receive hundreds of applications each year.
+First preference is given to students who can participate for the full 10-week program.
+We prefer for our students to commit to the entire internship, but please indicate days you’d be unavailable on the application and reasons for any absence.